 During your stay

-Find out about WiFi, social media guidelines and how to raise a concerns while you’re a patient.
+What to expect during your stay, ward facilities, visiting policy, and how to raise concerns while you’re a patient.

-When you are admitted to a ward you can expect everyone to introduce themselves as we are active supporters of the national #hellomynameis campaign.
+When you’re admitted to a ward, you can expect everyone to introduce themselves as we are active supporters of the national #hellomynameis campaign.

 Food and drink